astral-sh/ruff/docs/configuration.md

 This will prompt Ruff to discover Jupyter Notebook (`.ipynb`) files in any specified directories, then lint and format them accordingly.

-!!! info
-    Notebooks are linted and formatted by default when using [preview mode](preview).

 If you'd prefer to either only lint or only format Jupyter Notebook files, you can use the section specific `exclude` option to do so.
 For example, the following would only lint Jupyter